 Loan Cancellation/ Reinstatement

 A student or parent borrower may cancel or reduce a loan anytime before a loan has disbursed to Methodist University.
-If the loan has already been disbursed and credited to the student’s account in the Business Office, the borrower may cancel a loan within 30 days from the date it disbursed and credited to the student’s Business Office account.
+If the loan has already been disbursed and credited to the student’s account in the Business Office, the borrower may cancel a loan within 30 days from the date it disbursed and credited to the student’s account in the Office of Student Accounts.
 A student may reinstate a Federal Direct subsidized (sub) and unsubsidized (unsub) loan at any time prior to the end of the student’s current academic year enrollment.
 The Federal Parent PLUS for Parents/Graduate students and Alternative Loans MAY NOT be reinstated once reduced or cancelled.
 Instead, the borrower must reapply online.
-To reinstate,reduce, or cancel a loan, the borrower must complete the Loan Revision Form.
+To reinstate, reduce, or cancel a loan, the borrower must complete the Loan Revision Form.

 Important Notice: Canceling any loan disbursement could result in a balance to be due on the student’s account in the Business Office which the student will be responsible for paying.